 H.R.
-2787, the Medicare Diabetes Self-Management Training Act of 2011.
+1274, the Access to Quality Diabetes Education Act of 2013.
 The bill would make a technical clarification to recognize certified diabetes educators (CDE) as providers for Medicare diabetes outpatient self-management training services (DSMT).
 CDEs are the only health professionals who are specially trained and uniquely qualified to teach patients with diabetes how to improve their health and avoid serious diabetes-related complications.
 The 1997 authorizing DSMT statute did not include CDEs as Medicare providers and it has become increasingly difficult to ensure that DSMT is available to patients who need these services, particularly those with unique cultural needs or who reside in rural areas.
-The bill currently has 10 cosponsors.

 H.R.
-2741, the Preventing Diabetes in Medicare Act of 2011.
+1257, the Preventing Diabetes in Medicare Act of 2013.
 The bill would extend Medicare coverage to medical nutrition therapy services for people with prediabetes and other risk factors for developing type 2 diabetes.
 Under current law, Medicare pays for MNT provided by a Registered Dietitian for beneficiaries with diabetes and renal diseases.
 Unfortunately, Medicare does not cover MNT for beneficiaries diagnosed as having prediabetes.
 Nutrition therapy services have proven very effective in preventing diabetes by providing access to the best possible nutritional advice about how to handle their condition.
 By helping people with prediabetes manage their condition, Medicare will avoid having to pay for the much more expensive treatment of diabetes.
-The bill currently has one cosponsor.

 Diabetes Legislation Sponsored by Caucus Members

 H.R.
-3364, the Equity and Access for Podiatric Physicians Under Medicaid Act (Rep. Lee Terry).
-The Equity and Access for Podiatric Physicians Under Medicaid Act amends title XIX of the Social Security Act to cover physician services delivered by podiatric physicians, ensuring that Medicaid beneficiaries have access to appropriate quality foot and ankle care.
+1761, the Helping Ensure Life- and Limb-Saving Access to Podiatric Physicians (HELLPP) Act (Rep. Lee Terry and Rep. Diana DeGette).
+The HELLPP Act amends title XIX of the Social Security Act to cover physician services delivered by podiatric physicians, ensuring that Medicaid beneficiaries have access to appropriate quality foot and ankle care.
 The bill would also revise requirements for coverage of therapeutic shoes with inserts for individuals with diabetes to extend eligibility for such shoes to anyone under a comprehensive plan of care for diabetes.

 H.R.
-2194, the Gestational Diabetes Act (GEDI Act) (Rep. Eliot Engel).
+1915, the Gestational Diabetes Act (GEDI Act) (Rep. Eliot Engel and Rep. Michael Burgess).
 The GEDI Act aims to lower the incidence of gestational diabetes and prevent women afflicted with this condition and their children from developing Type 2 diabetes.
 This legislation: